 As a journalist and writer, her articles have appeared in many publications such as TIME magazine, TIME.com, the Wall Street Journal, Newsweek, Bloomberg News and Architectural Digest.
 As an arts and culture writer her articles have appeared in publications including Artinfo.com, Artforum.com, ARTnews, Artscape Japan.

-As an editor for NHK (Japan's public broadcaster) since 2000, she has worked in both television and radio for news, business, fashion, art, documentary and interview programs.
+As an editor and TV co-host for NHK (Japan’s public broadcaster) since 2000, she has worked in both television and radio for news, business, fashion, art, documentary and interview programs.

 Among her published books she has co-authored, Strong in the Rain: Surviving Japan’s Earthquake, Tsunami, and Fukushima Nuclear Disaster.
 Her photography has been featured in books including the travel classic Old Kyoto: A Guide to Shops, Inns and Restaurants; Living Traditions of Old Kyoto; Tokyo: A Financial Center; and A Day in the Life of Japan.
 She wrote and photographed the children’s book Hirofumi and Masayo: Brother and Sister in Japan, that was translated into six languages.